pulkitv/youtube-shorts-automation/API_INTEGRATION_GUIDE.md

 1. Check this integration guide
 2. Review the troubleshooting section
 3. Enable debug logging in your client
+4. Test URLs with curl or browser first
-4. Contact the API maintainer with session IDs and error messages
+5. Contact the API maintainer with session IDs and error messages

 ---

-**Last Updated**: September 14, 2025
+**Last Updated**: November 10, 2025
 **API Version**: v1
+**Project**: Newspaper Summary PDF Processing with Video Generation
 **Compatible with**: All major programming languages via HTTP/REST
+**Flask Application**: Supports WebSocket progress tracking and real-time updates